 - quantitative; where possible, based on an accurate measurement of the impacts caused by the risks on the expected economic/financial results in relation to their probable occurrence;

 - integrated in the decision-making/business processes and, in particular, in the strategic planning and operational process.

 Pirelli’s Enterprise Risk Management model forms part of three key phases in the decision making process:

 It is worthwhile noting that the Enterprise Risk Management model goes beyond the strategic, operative planning and analysis of investment projects through a continuous monitoring and management of operational risks.

 |Risk analysis in strategic planning||Risk analysis in the annual and quarterly operational planning||Risk analysis in new investment projects||Operative risks analysis|

 The high volatility of the principal economic and financial variables (price of raw materials, exchange rates, trend of reference markets, pricing trend) has entailed supplementing the "traditional" reporting tools with a quarterly measurement of the volatility of the expected profit in relation to the risk events or opportunities which may produce a change compared to the targets or the best renewed forecasts.The profit@risk review is subject to a quarterly report to the Top Management and supports the

 Top Management in the timely identification of the market trends and a possible "realignment" of the strategic actions.

-The review is submitted to the Committee for Internal Control and Corporate Governance during the year.
+The review is submitted to the Audit, Risks, Sustainability and Corporate Governance Committee during the year.